souslesens/jowl/README.md

 ```

 ----------------
-### Example Of Use For Manchester Part api 2
+### Example Of Use For Axioms Part api 2

 You open for example Postman ( You don't you know postman ? : [Postman](https://www.postman.com/) )

-Choose a POST Request , you pass this URL http://localhost:9170/manchester/triples2manchester
+Choose a POST Request , you pass this URL http://localhost:9170/axioms/triples2manchester

 In the body of the request (You click on Body -> Raw -> JSON ), two option of parametres could be passed, the first one is to specify a graphName, and a list of triples (subject, predicate, object).
 Or as other option we can pass one parameter axiomGraphName and then all triples of that graph will be queried from the triple store and converted to manchester: